jennayuann/6104-team-project/team-contract.md

 Every week, I'll expect myself to spend around 10-12 hours on the project, but this may also depend on what I'm working.
 I will expect myself to complete tasks assigned to me that week and meet deadlines.
 I will be aiming for a grade that is at least a B, hopefully an A.

+### Cole

+Every week, I expect myself to put in around 8 to 10 hours on the project, but this will also depend on my responsibilities for that week.
+I have specifically budgeted that amount of time for this semester.
+I hope to be able to use this as a learning opportunity, but I am really aiming for at least a B, hopefully in the A/B range.

 ## 2. Personal goals for each team member (building a great app? learning a particular skill?);

 ### Jing: